Get insider access

 Astro A50 Gen 4 Wireless 2019

 The Astro A50 Gen 4 Wireless 2019 are better gaming headphones than the Razer Kraken V3 HyperSense.
 The Astro are wireless gaming headphones with very low latency and over 17 hours of continuous playback time.
-They're significantly comfier, better-built, and can deliver sound more consistently.
+They're significantly comfier, are better built, and can deliver sound more consistently.
 They also have a more immersive passive soundstage, and their microphone offers better overall performance.
 However, the Razer are wired gaming headphones with a USB-A connector.
 They have a haptic feedback feature, customizable RGB lighting, and robust virtual soundstage features.

 + Show more